stackforge/networking-cisco/doc/source/install/howto.rst

            yum install python-networking-cisco
        .. end

 #.
-Recent additions to Nexus ML2 data requires a data base migration to be
+Recent additions to Nexus ML2 data requires a database migration to be
    performed.
 This can be done by running:

    .. code-block:: ini